 I’ve been working on my Gold Exam and a good chunk of it is written in SIMPL#.
 It’s been a good reminder that getting code in SIMPL# to play nicely with SIMPL logic can sometimes turn into a chore.
 We have SIMPL+ to thank for most of the hair-pulling.
 I thought a post about delegates and getting them to work in SIMPL+ would be a good thing to write down.

-Continue reading “SIMPL+ and Delegates”Category: programming
+Continue reading “SIMPL+ and Delegates”P201 Projector Exam

 You can grab this short example from my GitHub repository at https://github.com/kielthecoder/Full-Crestron-Examples.
 This was the class project / final exam for the Intermediate Crestron Programming class (that turned into P201).